-- Cook the bacon in a large, heavy-based pot over medium heat.
+- Cook the bacon in a large, oven-safe, heavy-based pot or high-walled saute pan over medium heat.

-- Remove the bacon and set aside, but leave the bacon fat in the pot.
+- Remove the bacon, crumble, and set aside, but leave the bacon fat in the pot.
 Season the beef with salt and pepper and fry in the bacon fat until browned on all sides.
 Remove the beef from the pan and set aside.

 - In the same pot, fry the onion, celery, and carrots until soft and fragrant, adding a little oil if necessary.

 - Add garlic and fry for another 30 seconds.
-Add in the tomato paste and stir around.
+Stir in the tomato paste.

 - Pour in the Guinness and Worcestershire sauce.
-Allow to come to a simmer and stir, scraping up the browned bits from the pot.
+Allow to come to a simmer and stir with a wooden spoon, scraping up the browned bits from the bottom of the pot.

-- Add the beef back to the pot and pour in the beef stock.
+- Add the beef back to the pot and pour in the chicken broth.
 Add the bay leaf and thyme.

 - Stir together the self-rising flour and garlic powder in a medium bowl.
 Cut in the shortening until mixture resembles coarse crumbs.
-Stir in the cheddar cheese.
-Add the milk and stir until dry ingredients are moistened.
+Stir in the cheddar cheese, then add the milk and stir until the dry ingredients are moistened.